 The Mayor shall appoint and may remove the Director of Inspections and Permits.
-The Director of the department shall be responsible for the efficiency, discipline, and good conduct of the department and shall exercise his-or-her-heir powers and discharge his or her duties under the supervision of the Mayor.
+The Director of the department shall be responsible for the efficiency, discipline, and good conduct of the department and shall exercise his or herthe powers and discharge his or herthe duties of the department under the supervision of the Mayor.
 The Director shall appoint and may remove in accord with this Charter such deputies, assistants and employees as may be deemed necessary and shall prescribe their duties.
 The Director may call on law enforcement officers, prosecutors and the Corporation Counsel for assistance in enforcement of the laws and regulations under his or her charge.